zabhitak/react_search/README.md

 ### `About the project`

-You search for anythind and it will render the photos of that search on your web
+You search for anything and it will render the photos of that search on your web